Student Learning Centre

 - Managing your assignments

-- Heritage Manual of Style [version 1.1] — This document provides you with our formatting and citation standards for all assignments here at Heritage.
+- Heritage Manual of Style [version 2.1] — This document provides you with our formatting and citation standards for all assignments here at Heritage.
 It has replaced the previous document known as Survivor’s Secrets (Not to be confused with our new Survivor’s Secrets document)

 - Survivor’s Secrets — A collection of write-ups and tips to help you succeed as a student here at Heritage.
 Topics include organization, scheduling, how to study, how to write an essay, how to write a book review, how to write a journal/reflection, as well as others.

-Chicago Manual of Style (CMOS) Online (Note: Turabian and Chicago are the same style.)
+- Chicago Manual of Style (CMOS) Online.
 A copy of CMOS (17th ed.; 2017) is available on reserve in the library.
+(Note: Turabian and Chicago are the same style.)

 - For biblical studies, The SBL Handbook of Style (2nd ed.; 2014) is also a helpful resource.
 You may view/download the Student Supplement, or consult the full edition that is available on reserve in the library.